troclaux/notes/sql.md

 ### Multi-column indexes

-- Speed up look ups that depend on multiple columns
+- speed up look ups that depend on multiple columns
-- Only add multi-column indexes if you're doing frequent lookups on a specific combination of columns
+- only add multi-column indexes if you're doing frequent lookups on a specific combination of columns

 A multi-column index is sorted by the first column first, the second column next, and so forth.
 A lookup on only the first column in a multi-column index gets almost all of the performance improvements that it would get from its own single-column index.
 However, lookups on only the second or third column will have very degraded performance